kelly-lin/telescope-ag/README.md

 To change the command used to execute the search, invoke `telescope_ag.setup` with a table with a `cmd` key which is a `table` of command line arguments as strings.
-This plugin has built-in support for searchers in `telescope_ag.cmds`.
+You can use built-in searcher commands defined in `telescope_ag.cmds` or write your own custom command.

 ##### Built-in